huggingface/datasets/datasets/ccagt/README.md

 ### Dataset Curators

-The dataset samples was collected by member of clinical Analyses Department from Universidade Federal de Santa Catarina ((UFSC)[https://ufsc.br/]): Ane Francyne Costa, Fabiana Botelho De Miranda Onofre, and Alexandre Sherlley Casimiro Onofre
+Members of the Clinical Analyses Department from [Universidade Federal de Santa Catarina (UFSC)](https://en.ufsc.br/) collected the dataset samples: Ane Francyne Costa, Fabiana Botelho De Miranda Onofre, and Alexandre Sherlley Casimiro Onofre.

 ### Licensing Information

-CC BY NC 3.0 license description
-The files associated with this dataset are licensed under a Attribution-NonCommercial 3.0 Unported license.
+The files associated with this dataset are licensed under an [Attribution-NonCommercial 3.0 Unported](https://creativecommons.org/licenses/by-nc/3.0/) license.

-What does this mean?
-You are free to adapt, copy or redistribute the material, providing you attribute appropriately and do not use the material for commercial purposes.
+Users are free to adapt, copy or redistribute the material as long as they attribute it appropriately and do not use it for commercial purposes.

 ### Citation Information